Evaluation – some general pointers

 Generating information from data that can serve as a basis for decision-making seems more than simple at first glance.

-However, on a more profound examination, this insight changes very quickly.
-No matter how many data, numbers, facts you have – it is only a part of the theoretical total amount of ALL existing facts.
-Furthermore, information is always collected with the help of certain technologies, procedures or from already existing data stocks.
+However, on a more detailed examination, this insight changes very quickly.
+No matter how much data, numbers, facts you have – it is only a part of the theoretical total amount of ALL existing facts.
+Furthermore, information is always collected with the help of certain technologies and procedures or from already existing data stocks.
 The methodology of the collection, the perspective of the observation, but also personal or social conditions and intentions play a decisive role, both in the collection and in the evaluation.
 In the Dibelius sentence, „I believe only a statistic, which I falsified myself!“, is far more truth, than one is generally ready to accept.

 Without assuming a motive or intention to falsify, it is important to take a close look at the survey procedures in order to exclude or compensate for possible errors, misclassifications, omissions and so on.